Larsa Pippen Looks Smoking Hot In Tiny Leather Shorts & Ripped T-Shirt

 Larsa Pippen showed off her bombshell body in another smoking hot outfit that did her nothing but favors.
-The photo was shared on her Instagram page on Sunday evening, and it’s been earning a ton of attention from her 2 million fans.
+The photo was shared on her Instagram page on Sunday evening, earning a ton of attention from her 2 million fans.

 The image captured the mother of four hanging out indoors.
-She sat in the middle of a kitchen island, and there were stainless steel appliances and white cabinets behind her.
+She sat in the middle of a kitchen island with stainless steel appliances and white cabinets behind her.
 Larsa was perched up on the edge of the counter, dangling her feet off of the surface.
-She placed one arm on her thigh and had the opposite on the surface, meeting the lens of the camera with an alluring stare.
+She placed her left arm on her thigh and had the opposite on the surface as she met the lens of the camera with an alluring stare.

 Larsa showed off her amazing figure in an outfit from PrettyLittleThing.
 On her upper half, she wore an army green shirt that was filled with holes, giving it a vintage vibe.
-It had a crew neckline and short sleeves that were oversized and fell midway down her bicep.
+It had a crew neckline and short oversized sleeves that fell midway down her bicep.
 The garment had a bright pink graphic that read “Coal N Teddy” in bold letters.
 She wore the front of the garment tucked into the waistband of her bottoms.

 Larsa teamed the look with a pair of leather shorts.
 They were tight on her upper thighs, cutting off high on her legs and treating her audience to a great view of her killer stems.
 She added a pair of over-the-knee boots to complete the look.
 They were snug on her leg and had a sizeable heel, which added another sexy element to her ensemble.
 Larsa wore a silver watch on her left wrist, providing her look with just the right amount of bling.
 She also posed next to a black purse that matched the color of her shorts.